 And, the token Starbucks and Hooters.
 Not that we still didn’t grab ourselves a nice cold drink.
 But, seriously the local town has so much more to offer you are truly missing out if you don’t get past the tourist traps.

-You get to take an inside peek at a family run business that happens to be connected to the said family’s home.
-You see the real deal.
-You experience the culture.
-You get to learn about the history of the town.
+One of my favorite things is taking an inside peek at a family run business that happens to be connected to the said family’s home.
+It’s the real deal.
+Then you get to experience the culture and you get to learn about the history of the town.
 You learn what the locals love about where they live.
 It’s just all around a much more meaningful and unique opportunity.
 One that is too rich to pass up.

 Pin for Later-